Anthony Ingrassia

-Anthony J. Ingrassia (1944 – December 16, 1995), better known as Tony Ingrassia, was an American director, producer, and playwright whose works were produced on Broadway, Off Broadway, Off-Off-Broadway, and internationally.
+Anthony J. Ingrassia (1944 – December 16, 1995), better known as Tony Ingrassia, was an American director, producer, and playwright whose works were produced on Broadway, off-Broadway, off-off-Broadway, and internationally.

 Early years

-Tony Ingrassia was born in Brooklyn, New York.

-His family moved to Massapequa Park, Long Island, when he was 10 years old.
-He attended Massapequa High School and began working in theater as a teenager.
-About his high school experience, Ingrassia said, "My weight was always up and down... it was hard being fat in Massapequa High School, but my teachers encouraged my writing".
+Tony Ingrassia was born in Brooklyn, New York City.
+The family moved to Massapequa Park on Long Island, when he was 10 years old.
+He attended Massapequa High School, and began working in theater as a teenager.
+About his high school experience, Ingrassia said, "My weight was always up and down...it was hard being fat in Massapequa High School, but my teachers encouraged my writing".

-After graduating from high school, he attended Hofstra University for two years.
+After graduating from high school, he attended Hofstra University in Hempstead, New York, for two years.

 Career

 Ingrassia was active in experimental theater in New York City during the 1960s.

 He wrote and produced Around the World with an Actor in 1964, and Omy Queen of the Faeries and Tidy Passions in 1965.
 In 1965, he acted in a production of "Two One-Act Plays by Gerald Schoenewolf" at La MaMa Experimental Theatre Club.
 Around the World with an Actor was also produced at La MaMa in 1965, alongside works by Samuel Avital and John Luca Domagiabe, as "Three New Playwrights".

 In 1968, he wrote Sheila, which was produced by the New Theater Workshop.
 In 1969, he acted in Jackie Curtis's Heaven Grand in Amber Orbit and worked with Charles Ludlam's Ridiculous Theatrical Company for Turds in Hell.
 He acted in Tom Murrin's Cock-Strong in 1969 and 1970, and in Son of Cock-Strong in 1970.
 These three productions were all directed by John Vaccaro and performed by his ensemble, the Playhouse of the Ridiculous, at La MaMa.
 In 1970, he directed Jackie Curtis's Femme Fatale: The Three Faces of Gloria at La MaMa.

 Ingrassia was also involved with the ensemble Company One (Through Seven), which changed in number with each production.

 Around 1970, he directed Jayne County's World: The Birth of a Nation, the Castration of Man.
 The play was promoted as a "homosexual fantasy" and was set in a hospital.
 Jayne played both Florence Nitingale and her sister Ethel Nitingale, and Cherry Vanilla played nurse Tilly Tons.

 Following the success of this project, Ingrassia was asked to adapt and direct Andy Warhol's Pork in 1971.
 The play opened at La MaMa on May 5, 1971 for a two-week run, then played at the Roundhouse in London for a longer run in August 1971.
 Pork was based on tape recorded conversations between Warhol and superstar Brigid Berlin, during which Brigid would play taped phone conversations between herself and her mother, socialite Honey Berlin.
 The play featured Cherry Vanilla as Amanda Pork and Jayne County as Vulva.